fujiokayu/grepIntel/memory-bank/activeContext.md

 - Optimizing regex patterns by combining similar patterns to improve performance while maintaining detection capabilities
 - Adding execution time measurement to provide performance metrics for users
 - Using English for all LLM interactions and translating the final report for better multilingual support
+- Writing all code comments in English for better maintainability and collaboration

 ## Verification Practices
 - When running verification tests, use the following command-line options: